A Guide to Deposit Deductions and Disputes

 - Dispose of all waste

-During the check out process, the landlord will compare the state of the property and its contents to what was recorded on the inventory and the schedule of conditions that were drawn up when you checked into the property.
-Any changes to these two lists will be noted down throughout the check out process.
+During the check-out process, the landlord will compare the property’s condition and contents to the inventory and schedule of conditions created when you checked in.
+They will note any changes to these lists throughout the process.

-Once the check out process is complete, the landlord should issue you with a check out report.
+Once the check out process is complete, the landlord or letting agent may issue you with a check out report.
 This will detail any deductions, if required, to cover the damage they see fit to be repaired.

 At this point, you can either accept their deductions or reject and appeal them.
 Alternatively, you could try to come to a mutual agreement.
 If you can reach an agreement, then this should be noted with both signatures and the date.
-If you dispute the deductions, the tenancy deposit scheme holding your deposit will offer a free dispute resolution service.
+If you dispute the deductions, the tenancy deposit scheme protecting your deposit will offer a free dispute resolution service.
 Both you and the landlord will be required to submit your claims and evidence to support these.
-Any decision about your deposit by the dispute resolution service is final.
+Any decision about your deposit by the dispute resolution service is usually binding if both you and the landlord agree to use that service.

 Leave little cause for dispute